 Quoting “inside” and “confidential sources” in the island’s regional administration, the paper cited officials who decried decades of regional discrimination since the colonial confederation of Canada was set up in 1867, and super exploitation by mainland financiers based in Halifax who, together with foreign mainly US bondholders, controlled Nova Scotia’s purse strings.

-CB officials projected they could do no worse by establishing a self-reliant economy based on the island’s rich natural resources, a skilled industrial working class with a rich heritage of struggle for social justice, augmented by the return of tens of thousands of educated and talented youth who had “gone down the road” – migrating to Ontario and Alberta.
+CB officials projected they could do no worse by establishing a self-reliant economy based on the island’s rich natural resources, a skilled industrial working class with a rich heritage of struggle for social justice, augmented by the anticipated return of tens of thousands of educated and talented youth who had “gone down the road” – migrating to Ontario and Alberta.

 Home to the co-op movement of the 1920s and 1930s, they envisioned the creation of scores of producer co-operatives in the fisheries, the countryside and towns to develop the economy and ensure that the fruits of Cape Breton labour would be used to advanced the well-being of Cape Bretoners themselves.